ParallelMaths/parallel/pages/9-41-paradoxical-probability.md

 ---

-If there were all different people, there would be 4 in total.
+If they were all different people, there would be 4 in total.

 But if one of them is the grandfather, then the father counts as both a father and a son, so there are only 3 in total: a boy, his father, and his grandfather.
 :::